openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 methods_**.
 For every forwarding method there must be a corresponding implementation method.

 A leading underscore (_) is used to distinguish implementation methods from their forwarding methods.
-This arrangement helps to emphasize the distinction between the two, and ensures the flagging of a compilation error should an implementer neglect to provide a necessary implementation method.
+This arrangement helps to emphasize the distinction between the two, and ensures the generation of a compilation error should an implementer neglect to provide an implementation method.

 Implementation methods are not meant to be called directly.
-To block this type of use, implementation classes declare their implementation methods as private, and then use a friend declaration to give the interface class the (sole) right to invoke these methods within its forwarding methods.
+To block this type of use, implementation classes declare their implementation methods as private, and then use a friend declaration to give the interface class the (sole) right to invoke these methods as part of forwarding.

 ```cpp
 class ConfigurationManagerImpl;